 Thomas Wallace – Program Coordinator

-Joining the Information Technology faculty in the Summer of 2006, Thomas brings ¬†15 years of web development and design experience to the classroom.
+Joining the Information Technology faculty in the Summer of 2006, Thomas brings 20 years of web development and design experience to the classroom.
 A graduate of the IT Minor pilot program in 2000, he spent five years as the lead web developer for UALR culminating in the launch of the new UALR web presence in February of 2006 before returning to the classroom.
 His areas of expertise/interest are standards-based web development, adaptive and responsive design, web usability and accessibility, interface development and design, and emerging internet technology.
+In addition to his role as program coordinator for the Information Technology Program, he also serves as program coordinator for the BA in Web Design and Development and as a state trainer for the EAST program.
 For more information visit his web site.

 Back when dinosaurs roamed the earth and the punched card was king, I completed a BA in Physics at Hendrix College, and a MS in Computer Science at Oklahoma State University.
 Since then I have over 30 years of industry experience in software development, project management, and business processes in the Little Rock area.

 I am newest member of the Information Technology Program Faculty, having joined UALR in 2012.
 As the previous owner of an IT consulting firm, I am keenly aware of the skills that it takes to be hired and to excel in your profession.
 In addition to building your technical IT skills, the IT Minor program will give you practical experience in the soft skills that will differentiate you from other applicants in the job market.